Do you claim the title of INFJ or another MBTI personality type?

 0. You are ok

 A whole industry grew around introverts.
 The poor quiet fellows have been forced to live under the merciless extroverted rule for too long.
 Now they scream out and claim their identity.
 But with time, introversion turned into a mild psychological disorder.
 I’m here to tell you there’s nothing wrong with you.
 Go live your life.
 You don’t need to join the introvert’s club.
+But yeah, it’s cool to be one.

 1. To function at your best you need just the right amount of external stimuli